rickjacobo/aws-lambda-powershell-project-builder/README.md

 I've been working with PowerShell since its beginning and haven't looked back since.
 Last year, while working on an serverless project for work, I decided to try Lambda on my own and deploy some of my PowerShell code to AWS to see how it works.

-Fast forward to now...I quit my day job and started working more with AWS on my own while studying for some certs.
+I started working more with AWS on my own while studying for some certs.
 I jumped back into Lambda and was reminded of how tedious it is to setup my environment for publishing PowerShell to AWS.
 Unfortunately, I didn't take any notes last year and wanted an easier way to ensure I could just focus on the code.
 That is where Docker comes in to save the day and our story begins - I created a Docker container with the dependencies required to publish PowerShell code to AWS.
 I also threw in a few helpful scripts to get a project up and running as quickly as possible.